vavarb/vavabot_arbitrage/README.md

   Save and close.

     ```
-    Or you can open Nautilus or Nemo GUI.
+    OR you can open Nautilus or Nemo GUI.

     <CTRL + L>
     Type: admin //